-- Add text next to the link telling your readers they need to right-click the link in order to download it.
+- Add text next to the link telling your readers they need to right-click or ctrl-click the link in order to download it.

-Right-click the link and choose "Save Link As..." to save the document to your computer
+Right-click (control-click on a Mac) the link and choose “Save Link As...” to save the document to your computer

-- If your readers ignore that step, you can adjust the file to something that will be automatically downloaded by most browsers: a zip file or compressed file.
+If your readers ignore the instructions to right-click or ctrl-click, you can adjust the file to something that will be automatically downloaded by most browsers: a zip file or other compressed file type.

-- Upload that zip file to your Web server.
+- Upload the zip file to your web server.
 Make sure you know where it is by testing the full URL in your browser window.